ankita16092004/Covid_Dose_Management_System/README.md

 Setup Instructions

-Clone or Download the Project
+1.Clone or Download the Project
 • Clone the repository from GitHub or download the project files.

-Configure MySQL Database
+2.Configure MySQL Database
 • Open MySQL and create a new database.

 • Import the provided SQL file (if available) to set up the necessary tables.

-Run the Application
+3.Run the Application
 • Open the project in NetBeans IDE.

 • Build and run the application.

 📖 Usage Guide

-Launch the Application
+1.Launch the Application
 • Open NetBeans and run the project.

-User Authentication
+2.User Authentication
 • Login if you already have an account.

 • Sign Up to create a new account.

-Manage Patient Dose Details
+3.Manage Patient Dose Details
 • View and track vaccination records.

 • Edit and update dose details as needed.

-Send Notifications
+4.Send Notifications
 • The system allows users to send alerts when a vaccine dose is due.